mapgears/scribeui/README.markdown

     `sudo chown www-data /usr/lib/cgi-bin/elfinder-python/`

- * Change the path of the application in application/runserver.wsgi
+ * Change the path in application/runserver.dist.wsgi, and then rename application/runserver.dist.wsgi to application/runserver.wsgi

- * Change ip variable in config.py
+ * Change the ip variable in config.dist.py, and then rename config.dist.py to config.py

  * Run the makefile to download the data